-- Access unique job opportunities across the globe. - Enjoy a common language to make new friends and contacts. - Stand out from rival job candidates. - Increase your brain power. - Travel more easily. - Access Spanish and Latin American popular culture music, film, tv, theatre.....
+- Access unique job opportunities across the globe. - Enjoy a common language to make new friends and contacts. - Stand out from rival job candidates. - Increase your brain power. - Travel more easily. - Access Spanish and Latin American popular culture music, film, tv, theatre...

-Spanish is a demanding option as you have to do five years of learning in just three!
 A willingness to engage in independent study is essential to ensure your skills develop consistently throughout the course, and you reach your potential.

-• Theme 1: People and lifestyle
+• Theme 1: People and Lifestyle

 - Topic 1: Identity and relationships with others

-- O Topic 2: Healthy living and lifestyle
+- Topic 2: Healthy living and lifestyle

-- O Topic 3: Education and work
+- Topic 3: Education and work